Down syndrome: Related medical conditions

 Visual impairment

 Refractive error (the need for glasses) is much more common in children with Down syndrome than in the general population.
 Strabismus (eye misalignment), also known as lazy eye, is also more common.
-It is important to diagnose strabismus as a child, as this condition can result in amblyopia, which is a loss of vision or stereopsis which is a loss of depth perception.
+It is important to diagnose strabismus as a child, as this condition can result in amblyopia, which is a loss of vision or depth perception.

 Thyroid dysfunction